ensdomains/docs/ens-improvement-proposals/ensip-17-evmchain-reverse-resolution.md

 * Reverse registrar will only allow setting the name, without resolver customisability.
 This is to allow a consistent storage slot that can be checked on L1.
 * User can now claim their reverse on this L2 and set it to their ENS name
 * Their ENS name will need to set their record for the same EVM-cointype as the network, which is specified in [ENSIP-11](https://docs.ens.domains/ensip/11).
-* A dapp can then detect the chainID that a user is on, find the corresponding cointype and resolve their primary ens name by resolving the name record at [userAddress].[evmChainCointype].reverse.
+* A dapp can then detect the chainID that a user is on, find the corresponding cointype and resolve their primary ens name by resolving the name record at [userAddress].e[evmChainId].reverse.
 This will be resolved via CCIP-read and look up the reverse record on the corresponding EVM-chain.
 * Dapp will then resolve this name via ENS on L1 to check if the forward resolution matches.
 This forward resolution can be on L1, or the user can set up CCIP-read records for each network and put those addresses wherever they want.

 ### Resolving Primary ENS Names by a dapp

 1) If a dapp has a connected user it SHOULD first check the chainId of the user.
-2) If the chainId is not 1, it SHOULD then construct the ENS name [address].[evmChainCoinType].reverse to obtain the primary ENS name of the user.
+2) If the chainId is not 1, it SHOULD then construct the ENS name [address].[evmChainId].reverse to obtain the primary ENS name of the user.
 3) If none is found, it SHOULD check check mainnet [address].default.reverse.
 4) If the dapp finds an ENS name, it MUST first check the forward resolution.
 The forward resolution MUST match the same coin type as the chain id that the user.